Pylons/pyramid/docs/narr/project.rst

 within the configuration file.
 By default it contains one key ``debug``, which is set to ``true``.
 This key is used by various components to decide whether to act in a "debugging" mode.
-``repoze.bfg`` itself does not do anything at all with this parameter, and neither does any template-generated application.
+``pyramid`` itself does not do anything at all with this parameter, and neither does any template-generated application.

 The ``[app:main]`` section represents configuration for your